How This Songwriter Is Changing The Music Industry

 “

 When I was a kid, I wrote about anything and everything.
-Then when I was 12, my mom got me a piano, and I started putting my poetry to the piano.
+Then when I was 12, my mum got me a piano, and I started putting my poetry to the piano.

 Julia Michaels